Having issues and problems with your iPad?

 - Check to see if there is an update for your app, if there is, update (App Store > Updates)

-- Remove and reinstall the app.
+- Remove the app.
 You may want to backup before removing any app.
 Tap and hold on the app icon until the icons start to wiggle.
 Just tap the “x” button to delete an app.
 After deleting the app, go to the App Store and reinstall it.